dsnt02518/terraform-provider-libvirt/website/docs/r/domain.html.markdown

   will be created.
 * `memory` - (Optional) The amount of memory in MiB.
 If not specified the domain will be created with 512 MiB of memory be used.
+* `currentmemory` - (Optional) The amount of memory in MiB to allocate to the guest at creation, must be <= `memory`.
+If omitted libvirt will use the value of `memory`.
+This allows creating domains with less than the full allocation at boot time - ballooning can be used later to increase up to the value of `memory`.
 * `running` - (Optional) Use `false` to turn off the instance.
 If not specified, true is assumed and the instance, if stopped, will be started at next apply.
 * `disk` - (Optional) An array of one or more disks to attach to the domain.
 The